 Call your health care provider if you develop flu-like symptoms within 10 days of handling infected birds or being in an area with a known avian flu outbreak.

-At this time, the U.S. Centers for Disease Control and Prevention (CDC) Does not recommend against travel to countries affected by H5N1 .
+At this time, the U.S. Centers for Disease Control and Prevention (CDC) does not recommend against travel to countries affected by avian influenza.

-Current information regarding avian flu is available at http://www.dc.gov/flu/avianflu/
+Current information regarding avian flu is available at: www.cdc.gov/flu/avianflu/avian-in-humans.htm.